Stand out in your career with a degree in Management Information Systems and Business Analytics.

 This course provides students with the ability to design and develop systems to solve problems, integrate disparate mechanisms, and improve system efficiencies using industry standards.

-This course provides a detailed overview of fundamental programming, design and testing concepts using the Java object-oriented programming language.
-Students are introduced to common programming structures such as conditional statements, switches, loops, iteration, and error debugging.
-An emphasis on sound programming conventions and constructs is provided.
+This course provides a detailed overview of fundamental programming, design and testing concepts using Microsoft Visual Basic .NET.
+Students are introduced to object-ori-ented programming, how to plan and create interactive Windows applications, GUI design skills, and common pro-gramming structures such as conditional statements, switches, loops, iteration, and error debugging.
+An empha-sis on sound programming conventions and constructs is provided.
+Recommended Prior Course: ITS310.
+(This course is also offered through CBE.
+Credits earned using this option will appear on transcripts with an “EX” suffix.)

 This course examines the basics of relational databases including basic terminology, database integrity, and normalization.
 The relational model is covered to appreciate database structure, integrity, and manipulation.
 Current relational database management systems will be explored and contrasted.
 Basic SQL programming assignments are included.
 This course is a replacement course for ITS407 as of the 2013-2014 Spring-A term.
 Students cannot receive credit for both these courses.